jlachniet/god-tier-serializer/README.md

 _Convert any value to and from a serialized string with no headache._

-In JavaScript, you often need to store a variable for later, like in local storage or in a file.
+In JavaScript, you often need to store a variable for later, such as in local storage or a file.
 This means that you need your variable as a string.
 If your data is simple, then this conversion isn't too hard.
 But what do you do if you have a complicated data structure? **god-tier-serializer** solves this problem for you.

-**god-tier-serializer** is better than `JSON.stringify`/`JSON.parse` and other serialization libraries because it's incredibly simple to use and supports most built-in types (including BigInts, symbols, dates, maps, sets, and typed arrays), custom prototypes, external and cyclical references, nesting, modified descriptors, and more.
+**god-tier-serializer** is better than `JSON.stringify`/`JSON.parse` and other serialization libraries because it's incredibly simple to use and supports [most built-in types](#supported-types), custom prototypes, external and cyclical references, nesting, modified descriptors, and more.

 ## Usage:

-If your variable is a [supported](#supported-types) type, all you have to do it call `serialize` and `deserialize`.
+If your variable is a [supported](#supported-types) type, all you have to do is call `serialize` and `deserialize`.

 ```js
 const { serialize, deserialize } = require('god-tier-serializer');